Pirate2606/100-days-of-code/log.md

 **More Info**
 1. First contest: All India Contest by Mission Helix | 1 August
 2. Second contest: HackerEarth | CodeArena

+### Day 2: August 2, Sunday

+**Today's Progress**: I started working on an android app named - "About me" using kotlin.

+**Thoughts**: I am learning android development since the last week and this is my first app made by myself i.e. no code along project.